The Generic Core API

 There are two include files that are used with nearly every derived API.
 These are…

-Plug-ins must implement two exported functions for a host to identify the plug-ins and to initiate the boot strapping of communication between the two.
+Plug-ins must implement at least two, and normally three, exported functions for a host to identify the plug-ins and to initiate the bootstrapping of communication between the two.

 Defines the number of plug-ins implemented inside a binary.

 A host calls this to determine how many plug-ins there are inside a binary it has loaded.
 A function of this type must be implemented in and exported from each plug-in binary.

 Returns the ‘nth’ plug-in implemented inside a binary.